 - Experience declining performance at school or work

 - Experience financial difficulty due to spending large amounts of money on heroin

 - Neglect your personal hygiene and responsibilities

 - Notice your relationships are affected by anger and abuse, trust issues, secrecy, and codependency

-If you want to break free from your drug addiction but feel like you can’t, it’s time to seek help.
+If you want to break free from your heroin addiction but feel like you can’t, it’s time to seek help.
 Recovery takes work, but it is possible.
 At Footprints to Recovery, we are ready to support you.